Spice up your weekend at Spice Route

 If you hear great reviews of any place, one certainly gets curious and with Paarl only being 20 minutes away from where I reside, it’s a no brainer to spend a sunny Sunday amongst the vines.

 Spice Route is not only for wine lovers but a fun-filled outing that the whole family or even a group of friends can enjoy.
 And no, it’s not about spices.
-It merely showcases the best in artisanal produce that allows artisans to share their love for what they do in their unique fashion; food, wine and crafts.
+It merely showcases the best in artisanal produce that allows artisans to share their love for what they do in their unique fashion; food, wine, and crafts.

-There’s so many attractions on the farm; surrounded by breathtaking views that we weren’t able to visit.
+There are so many attractions on the farm; surrounded by breathtaking views that we weren’t able to visit.
 If I’m being completely honest, you need to spend at least two-three days to cover every inch of the place.

 This is what we got up to during our fun-filled excursion:

 We got there quite early so the first thing we searched for was coffee.
-On the top, far end of the perimeter, was DV Cafe.
+On the top, far end of the perimeter was DV Cafe.
 It’s a tiny cottage filled with various coffee beans and pastries with an ice-cream bar out front.
 They have interesting caffeine combinations that intrigued my senses.